dave3vans/DreamControl/README.md

 ![DreamControl Front Panel](https://i.imgur.com/ogYC02I.png)

-**This is work in progress!
+**WORK IN PROGRESS!
 This README will be updated as I move ahead with the project.
 More detailed info (build photos etc) will go onto a blog at some point.**

 This is an open-source project for my 'dream' DAW controller.
 There are several controllers and plugins on the market that do similar things - I wanted everything neatly integrated, so I came up with this design.
 The designs and code are free for personal use (not for commercial use).